 The availability of effective mindful eating treatments allowed diabetes patients better control over their own choices in meeting their self-care needs.
 In other words, mindfulness acted like a complimentary natural diabetes treatment when the diabetic patients became more aware of what they were eating, why they were eating, how much and what they could do to change.
 They better managed their food intake and blood sugar levels when becoming more attuned to their own habits.

-Mindfulness-based approaches are also growing in popularity as interventions for disordered eating, such as binge eating, anorexia or “food addiction.”
 A 2014 review conducted by the Department of Behavioral Sciences at Rush University Medical Center found that after investigating 14 studies regarding mindfulness and eating disorders, mindful-based training showed positive results comparable to other standard intervention methods.
 Mindfulness helped reduce binge eating, emotional eating and/or unhealthy weight changes in populations engaging in these harmful behaviors.

 How Well Do You Practice Mindful Eating?